 What is presented in the spaces of the Foundation is a collective sound exhibition that takes shape in the dark.
 The project investigates the production of an imaginary in absence, reflecting on the political possibilities of inhabiting invisibility.
 Disseminated in a sound path constructed in collaboration with the ALMARE collective, the narratives of invited artists act in darkness, transforming its privative meaning into a place for the active sharing of practices.

-The building seems empty, yet it is inhabited in every space, corner, cavity: turning on its feet a strategy traditionally operated by institutional critique, the foundation hosts a multiplicity of voices, sounds and situations, which impose in its rooms a kind of presence at times whispered intimately, at times ghostly and sharp, and finally claimed with grandeur.
-The spaces of the Fondazione Baruchello can thus become a bedroom, a majestic nave and then the streets of a city in revolt; transform into the lecture hall of an anatomy university where a brain is dissected and then into the cavernous veins and bodies of that same brain, where thought and sensation interpenetrate until they become indistinguishable from their surroundings.
-Space can be embodied through the personal histories and grand political narratives that run through it, activating processes of disidentification that reshuffle notions of individual consciousness and collective body, in a progressive negotiation of the concepts of linear time, historical individuality and human reasoning.
+The building seems empty, yet it is inhabited in every space, corner, and cavity: turning on its feet a strategy traditionally operated by institutional critique, the foundation hosts a multiplicity of voices, sounds, and situations, which impose in its rooms a kind of presence at times whispered intimately, at times ghostly and sharp, and finally claimed with grandeur.
+The spaces of the Fondazione Baruchello can thus become a bedroom, a majestic nave, and then the streets of a city in revolt.
+They can transform into the lecture hall of an anatomy university where a brain is dissected, and then into the cavernous veins and bodies of that same brain, where thought and sensation interpenetrate until they become indistinguishable from their surroundings.
+Space can be embodied through the personal histories and grand political narratives that run through it, activating processes of disidentification that reshuffle notions of individual consciousness and collective body, in a progressive negotiation of the concepts of linear time, historical individuality, and human reasoning.

 According to Giorgio Agamben, only those who do not allow themselves to be blinded by the lights of the century and are able to discern in them the part of the shadow, their intimate darkness, can call themselves contemporaries.